GRANTA Selector is based on methodologies and tools first developed by Professor Mike Ashby at the University of Cambridge, and his collaborators.

 - Performance indices – a key selection tool, these equations help you to define your engineering application so that you can identify the right material: a choice usually governed by combinations of two or more material properties.

-- Repeatable process – the ‘Selection wizard’ tool in CES Selector helps ensure that you work through the selection process in a systematic manner.
+- Repeatable process – the ‘Selection wizard’ tool in GRANTA Selector helps ensure that you work through the selection process in a systematic manner.

 Want to know more?
 The standard reference for materials selection is the book “Materials Selection in Mechanical Design” (5th edition) by M.F.
 Ashby, Butterworth Heinemann, 2016.